tezer/OppiWordsBot/README.md

 3. Store your credentials in settings.py

-4. run it with in dev configuration: python3.7 dev or in prod configuration python3.7: prod
+4. run it with in dev configuration: _python3.7 dev_
+or in prod configuration _python3.7 prod_